Operation Atlas: Background

 Numerous German-Arab commando operations were conducted over 1943-1944 from North Africa to Syria and Iraq, in order to collect intelligence, conduct sabotage operations against the Allies, and to foment uprisings.
 Haj Amin al-Husseini was one of prominent Palestinian Arabs leaders who fled Mandatory Palestine in 1937 during 1936–1939 uprising and spent World War II period as a collaborator of the Axis powers.

 As the Allied forces closed in on Germany from the west of the Rhine and from the east through Prussia, operations were devised to disrupt and divert Allied forces on Germany's southern and eastern flanks.
 One such operation in the Middle Eastern theatre consisted of at least one sabotage operation in Palestine.
-The Waffen SS unit members were ordered to contact pro-Nazi agents in Palestine and set up secret bases in the region.
+The unit members were ordered to contact pro-Nazi agents in Palestine and set up secret bases in the region.

 The operation, originally developed out by Walter Lorch and named Elias, was redesigned by his nephew Kurt Wieland in the summer of 1944 as Operation Atlas.
 A similar plan had been hatched by Abdullatif Zul el-Kifel, a member of the circle around Amin al-Husayni.
 (Note: al-Husayni attribuited to Zul el-Kifel the paternity of operation Atlas (Biddiscombe 2018).)
 Al-Husayni argued that were the Jewish insurgency against British authorities in Palestine to fail, they would redirect their anger against Palestinian Arabs who would stand in need of leadership.
 The Palestine Arab Party (PAP) in Palestine was also pressing for action to retaliate for Arabs deaths incurred by the Jewish revolt.
 (Note: "Within the homeland itself, the most radical elements in the PAP were already pushing for a campaign of retaliation in response to Arab deaths occurring as a by-product of Palestinian Jewish terrorism.
 Thus, tactical operations would replicate the anti-Jewish outrages of the interwar period.
 The focus was on prospective bombings of synagogues and burnings of shops owned by Palestinian Jews, and the Mufti suggested that his fighters be equipped with incendiary devices."
 (Biddiscombe 2018)) al-Husayni imagined preparing the ground by such an operation so that they could take over the leadership in what would be a defensive operation.
 He also insisted that the Palestinian commandos in such a raiding operation avoid any confrontations with the British Mandatory power, envisaging that desistence would improve his future negotiating power in the region.

 To obtain Nazi support for his version of the plan, al-Husayni had to overcome his reluctance to allow Palestinian Germans to participate in the operation.
 On the other hand, the anti-Jewish focus suited the SS, and one original proposal by Karl Tschierschky to include an Atlas attack on the Haifa Oil Refinery that would provoke British reprisals was scuppered for that reason.